artur-29/RSA-accelerator/README.md

 Inspired by: https://ieeexplore.ieee.org/document/1253671 with a few improvements.
 Unlike the paper, there is no need to precompute the R^2modN whenever a new key is used.
 A slightly more optimal add/sub structure is also used, which does not require computing the full 2s complement representation of the second term.

-Top level module of the IP block is RSA.sv.
+Top level module of the engine is RSA.sv.
 This is instantiated inside RSA_tb.sv for verification and RSA_wrapper.sv for running on a Cyclone V. Communication is caried out via a register interface.
 Valid must be asserted for any request to occur.

 RSA.sv signals
 | Signal    | I/O    | Width | Function                                                                                                        |